jjlim7/Web-Classification/README.md

 ## Machine Learning

 Term Frequency-Inverse Document Frequency (TF-IDF) is an information retrieval technique used to normalize the frequencies of word occurences by scaling down the impact of words that frequently appears.

-The machine learning algorithm I used is _Linear Support Vector Classifier_.
+The machine learning algorithm used here is _Linear Support Vector Classifier_.
 ```python
 # TF-IDF Vectorizer
 tfidf = TfidfVectorizer(encoding='latin-1', stop_words='english', lowercase=True, smooth_idf=False, sublinear_tf=True, use_idf=True))